paulotto/LaTeXTrans/README.md

 |**LaTeXTrans(DeepSeek-V3)**|73.48|9.01|70.52|$0.10|
 |**LaTeXTrans(GPT-4o)**|73.59|8.92|71.52|$0.35|

+Note:
+- **COMETkiwi** : a quality estimation model that reflects the quality of the translation, the higher the score, the better the translation quality.
+- **LLM-score** : a method for evaluating the quality of translation using LLM (GPT-4o), the higher the score, the better the translation quality.
+- **FC-score** : a method proposed in our paper to evaluate the formatting ability of LaTeX translation by detecting the number of errors in the compiled logs, the higher the score, the better the ability to maintain format.
-COMETkiwi, FC-score, and LLM-score comparisons across different systems.
-We also report the cost incurred when using the official API to translate each paper on average in the test set, as shown in the “Cost” column.
+- **Cost** : the cost incurred when using the official API to translate each paper on average in the test set.

 # 🖼️ Translation Examples